hashicorp/terraform-provider-google/website/docs/provider_reference.html.markdown

 ---
 layout: "google"
-page_title: "google provider reference"
+page_title: "Google Provider Configuration Reference"
 sidebar_current: "docs-google-provider-reference"
 description: |-
-  The Google provider is used to configure your GCP project, location, and creds
+  Configuration reference for the Google provider for Terraform.
 ---

 # Google Provider Configuration Reference

 -> Want more information about upgrading from `1.X` of the provider to `2.0.0`?
 Check out the [2.0.0 Upgrade Guide](https://terraform.io/docs/providers/google/version_2_upgrade.html).

-The `google` and `google-beta` provider blocks are used to configure default values for your GCP project and location (`zone` and `region`), and add your credentials.
+The `google` and `google-beta` provider blocks are used to configure the credentials you use to authenticate with GCP, as well as a default project and location (`zone` and/or `region`) for your resources.

--> You can avoid using a provider block by using environment variables.
-Every field of `google` and `google-beta` is inferred from your environment when it has not been explicitly set.
-Even better - the GA and beta providers will both share the same values.

 ## Example Usage - Basic provider blocks